GSA/digitalgov.gov/content/events/2018/10/2018-10-30-fedramps-resources-for-csps.md

 ---

+{{< img-right src="featued-301-x-212-fedramp-2017-5th-anniversary-logo" >}}

-A video walkthrough + Q&A for Cloud Service Providers interested in learning more about the recent updates to fedramp.gov and the resources available to help CSPs through the FedRAMP authorization process.
+A video walkthrough + Q&A for Cloud Service Providers interested in learning more about the recent updates to [fedramp.gov](https://fedramp.gov) and the resources available to help CSPs through the FedRAMP authorization process.

 ## What we’ll cover